evenbrenden/twt/chapter6.3.md

 forall a b. ((a -> b) -> ((forall c. c -> a) -> b))
 ```

-Deepest `forall` has 2 arrows to the left of it, so it is rank-2.
+The deepest `forall` has 2 arrows to the left of it, so it is rank-2.

 > **Exercise 6.3-iii**
 >